 Fund Type Term Assigned Term Allowed by the Code

+Statutory and Board-Designated

-Operating Funds 30 days 1 year
+Reserve Funds 30 days 1 year

-Board-Designated Reserve Funds

 • Tier One (1) 30 days 1 year

-Tier Two (2) 30 days 1 year
+Tier Two (2) -

 - iii.
 Reverse Repurchase Agreements are not allowed. - h.
 Corporate Securities - i.
-For the purpose of this Policy, permissible Corporate Securities shall be rated in a Rating Category of "A" or its equivalent or better by an NRSRO and: - a) Be issued by corporations organized and operating within the U.S. or by depository institutions licensed by the U.S. or any state and operating within the U.S. and have total assets in excess of five hundred million dollars (\$500,000,000), and - b) May not represent more than ten percent (10%) of the issue in the case of a specific public offering.
+For the purpose of this Policy, permissible Corporate Securities shall be rated in a Rating Category of "A" or its equivalent or better by a NRSRO and: - a) Be issued by corporations organized and operating within the U.S. or by depository institutions licensed by the U.S. or any state and operating within the U.S. and have total assets in excess of five hundred million dollars (\$500,000,000), and - b) May not represent more than ten percent (10%) of the issue in the case of a specific public offering.
 This limitation does not apply to debt that is "continuously offered" in a mode similar to CP, i.e., Medium Term Notes (MTNs). - ii.
 Maximum Term:

-Fund Type Term Assigned Term Allowed by the Code

-Operating Funds 3 years 5 years

-Board-Designated Reserve Funds

-• Tier One (1) 5 years 5 years

-• Tier Two (2) 5 years 5 years
+Fund Type Term Assigned Term Allowed by the Code Operating Funds 3 years 5 years Statutory and Board-Designated Reserve Funds Tier One (1) Tier Two (2) 5 years 5 years 5 years 5 years

 - i.
 Money Market Funds - i.
-Shares of beneficial interest issued by diversified management companies (i.e., money market funds): - a) Which are rated AAA (or equivalent highest ranking) by two (2) of the three (3) largest nationally recognized rating services; and - b) Such investment may not represent more than ten percent (10%) of the money market fund's assets. - j.
+Shares of beneficial interest issued by diversified management companies (i.e., money market funds): - a) Which have attained the highest ranking or the highest letter and numerical rating provided by not less than two (2) of the three (3) NRSROs (AAAm by Standard & Poor's, Aaa-mf Moody's Investors Service, and AAA/mmf Fitch Ratings); and - b) Such investment may not represent more than ten percent (10%) of the money market fund's assets. - j.
 Joint Powers Authority Pool - i.
 A joint powers authority formed pursuant to California Government Code; Section 6509.7 may issue shares of beneficial interest to participating public agencies.
 The joint powers authority issuing the shares shall have retained an Investment Advisor that meets all of the following criteria: - a) Registered or exempt from registration with the Securities and Exchange Commission;

 - b) No less than five (5) years of experience investing in the securities and obligations authorized in the Code; and - c) Assets under management in excess of five hundred million dollars (\$500,000,000). - ii.
-A Joint Powers Authority Pool shall be rated AAA (or equivalent highest ranking) by two (2) of the three (3) largest nationally recognized rating services. - iii.
+A Joint Powers Authority Pool shall be rated AAA (or equivalent highest ranking) by two (2) of the three (3) largest NRSROs. - iii.
 Such an investment may not represent more than ten percent (10%) of the Joint Powers Authority Pool's assets. - iv.
 Maximum Term:

-Fund Type Term Assigned Term Allowed by the Code Operating Funds Not Applicable Not Applicable Board-Designated Reserve Funds Tier One (1) Tier Two (2) Not Applicable Not Applicable Not Applicable Not Applicable
+Fund Type Term Assigned Term Allowed by the Code Operating Funds Not Applicable Not Applicable Statutory and Board-Designated Reserve Funds Tier One (1) Tier Two (2) Not Applicable Not Applicable Not Applicable Not Applicable

 - k.
 Mortgage or Asset-backed Securities - i.
 Pass-through securities are Instruments by which the cash flow from the mortgages, receivables, or other assets underlying the security, is passed-through as principal and interest payments to the investor. - ii.
 Though these securities may contain a third-party guarantee, they are a package of assets being sold by a trust, not a debt obligation of the sponsor.
 Other types of "backed" debt Instruments have assets (e.g., leases or consumer receivables) pledged to support the debt service. - iii.
-Any mortgage pass-through security, collateralized mortgage obligations, mortgagebacked or other pay-through bond, equipment lease-backed certificate, consumer receivable pass-through certificate, or consumer receivable-backed bond which: - a) Are rated AA or its equivalent or better by an NRSRO. - iv.
+Any mortgage pass-through security, collateralized mortgage obligations, mortgagebacked or other pay-through bond, equipment lease-backed certificate, consumer receivable pass-through certificate, or consumer receivable-backed bond which: - a) Are rated AA or its equivalent or better by a NRSRO. - iv.
+Are not issued or guaranteed by Federal Agencies and U.S. Government Sponsored Agencies. - v.
 Maximum Term: